kalibera/rchk/README.md

 now regularly used to check
 [CRAN packages](https://github.com/kalibera/cran-checks/tree/master/rchk).

-rchk depends on LLVM.
-In the past, installing LLVM was complicated to the point that I've created scripts to automatically install into a virtual machine (using chef, initially into virtualbox and then also to docker; B.
+rchk depends on LLVM and CLANG.
+R and packages to check are built with CLANG, producing executable code and also LLVM bitcode, then linking the LLVM bitcode for the R executable and shared libraries of packages.
+In the past, installation of LLVM for this had to be done manually and required a number of steps.
+At that point I've created scripts to automatically install into a virtual machine (using chef, initially into virtualbox and then also to docker; B.  W.  Lewis provided support for singularity).
-W.  Lewis provided support for singularity).
-The number of dependencies needed (to build R and packages) is, however, high, so the container is huge.
-I've been using rchk natively on Ubuntu and today it works nicely with LLVM 4 (or 3.8) packages in Debian/Ubuntu, so native installation is recommended.
+Today, however, LLVM support in Linux distributions is much better and one can use Debian, Ubuntu or Fedora packaging system to install all required LLVM components.
+Only WLLVM scripts (python) are installed using `pip`.
+Today, native installation can be recommended.
+The best tested distribution is Ubuntu, on which rchk is run regularly, but below are instructions also for Debian and Fedora (all tested in clean docker images of these systems).

 ## Ubuntu 18.04 (Bionic Beaver)

+These instructions are for LLVM 4.

 0. Install build dependencies for R:
 	* enable source repositories in `/etc/apt/sources.list`